Powerful identity theft protections with special prioritization of credit monitoring

 That said, you should know that $1 million in coverage is now fairly standard in the industry.
 With all the major players like Identity Guard and LifeLock, you’ll enjoy the extra peace of mind of a cool million in insurance should you fall victim to identity theft.

 And if the unthinkable should happen, IdentityIQ isn’t just going to throw money at the problem and leave you to fend for yourself.
-Becoming whole again after an identity theft incident can sometimes take years if you’re going it alone, which is why IdentityIQ offers a team of Fair Credit Reporting Act (FCRA)-certified technicians that will help you get your life back on track again.
+Becoming whole again after an identity theft incident can sometimes take years if you’re going to do it alone, which is why IdentityIQ offers a team of Fair Credit Reporting Act (FCRA)-certified technicians that will help you get your life back on track again.

 IdentityIQ technicians can help in a number of ways, including: